London City Pass Comparison

 What does the London City Pass have to offer?

-Compared to the London Pass, the City Pass has a much more limited selection of about 36 attractions.
+Compared to the London Pass, the City Pass has a much more limited selection.

 It includes some major highlights, e.g.:

-• Hop-on, hop-off sightseeing bus and Thames river cruise
+• Hop-on hop-off bus for a day and a Thames river cruise

 How much does the London City Pass cost?